 By getting pre-approved early in the buying process, you’ll have a better understanding of the rate for which you qualify — and how that affects your buying budget and payments over time.
 Having a pre-approval letter can also help you get taken more seriously by sellers when you make an offer.

 Whether you’re hoping to enjoy boat rides from your new lake home or iced tea on your deck overlooking the North Loop, you’ll want to be unpacked before the first few days of summer arrive.

 That means you’ll have to get started on your buying journey now.
-Call, chat or email Edina Realty’s customer care team to be matched with a REALTOR® who specializes in your desired neighborhood.
+Contact Edina Realty or your agent to get the conversation started.

 - Based on information from the REGIONAL MULTIPLE LISTING SERVICE OF MINNESOTA, INC for the period January 1, 2020 through January 31, 2020.

 - Based on information from the REGIONAL MULTIPLE LISTING SERVICE OF MINNESOTA, INC for the period December 1, 2019 through January 31, 2020.